-You can analyze large data volumes faster, with the ability to inspect up to one trillion data points per 30 minutes and 100 billion data points per minute, compared to 300 billion data points per 30 minutes and 10 billion data points per minute in the current data option.
-In addition, New Relic Data Plus customers benefit from an increased maximum query duration of up to two minutes, versus 60 seconds in the existing data option.
+You can analyze large data volumes faster, with the ability to inspect up to one trillion data points per 30 minutes and 100 billion data points per minute, compared to 300 billion data points per 30 minutes and 10 billion data points per minute in the original data option.
+In addition, New Relic Data Plus customers benefit from an increased maximum query duration of up to two minutes, versus 60 seconds in the original data option.

 Data Plus increases the maximum query duration time for queries using New Relic Query Language (NRQL) and NerdGraph.
 Learn about longer query durations with Data Plus and learn how to analyze more data with long-running queries in this video:

-FedRAMP and HIPAA compliance
+FedRAMP Moderate and HIPAA eligibility

-New Relic Data Plus provides options for our customers in highly regulated sectors to access the additional security configurations required for FedRAMP and HIPAA compliance, including FedRAMP-compliant endpoints.
+New Relic Data Plus provides options for our customers in highly regulated sectors to access the additional security configurations required for FedRAMP Moderate and HIPAA compliance, including FedRAMP-compliant endpoints.

 Learn more about New Relic with FedRAMP certification and HIPAA compliance in these videos:

-Logs obfuscation rules
+Advanced logs obfuscation rules

 Learn how to configure and track obfuscation rules for sensitive log data in this video: